Robert Falk (my Bio)

 We signed a distribution contract in Senegal, but I never heard anything more about it.

-Later, Malick partnered with Mbagnick for a 3rd CD, and eventually became an important artist with the Muziekpublique organisation.
-He released two additional CDs with them, which are purely acoustic, and are hi best known work so far.
+Later, Malick partnered with Mbagnick for a 3rd CD, and then became an important artist with the Muziekpublique organisation.
+He released two additional CDs with them, which are purely acoustic, and are his best known work so far.

 Pas Mal +